ALL ACCESSORIES NEEDED TO FLY ELECTRIC

 Our lightweight aluminum Hub has a 3mm motor shaft hole.
-This can be enlarged somewhat, if needed.
+(5mm option for drone motors) This can be enlarged somewhat, if needed.
 The Hub uses 3mm alloy steel set screws (grub screws) with cup points to really grab onto the motor shaft.
 The blades are held with 2mm screws.
 The Hub weight with all screws is 2.65 grams.
 See it HERE.

 The late John Oldenkamp, a famous FF competitor, model plane designer, and a top electric flier has this to say about our Hub.
 "Your hub is, by any measure, the best in the business, bar none".